-- There were no infractions regarding implementation of Wildlife Habitat and Watercourse Protection Regulations in 2017. - The population of Rusty Blackbird in Nova Scotia is currently unknown. - On PHP's Crown license area, there are 58 locations in ACCDC's sensitive species dataset from November 2017.
+- The population of Rusty Blackbird in Nova Scotia is currently unknown. - On PHP's Crown license area, there are 58 locations in ACCDC's sensitive species dataset dated July 2019.
+These 58 locations are the same as identified in ACCDC's 2017 dataset.
 These locations range in observation dates from 1987 to 2010 (see below map).
-Based on this data, deferral of management activities in these locations during the breeding season of May to August may occur depending on data quality, year of original sighting, and input from regional NSDNR biologists.
+Deferral of management activities in these locations during the breeding season of May to August may